MaxOhn/rosu-pp/README.md

 // If `BeatmapExt` is included, you can make use of
-// some methods on `Beatmap` to make your life simpler.
+// some methods on `Beatmap` to make your life simpler. let result = map.pp()
-// If the mode is known, it is recommended to use the
-// mode's pp calculator, e.g. `TaikoPP`, manually. let result = map.pp()
     .mods(24) // HDHR
     .combo(1234)